derekTurner/IT-docs-24/Block_REACT/section_6/tictactoe.md

 export default Board;
 ```
-This uses and arrow function to define the Board, but regular functions will also work just as well.
+This uses an arrow function to define the Board, but regular functions will also work just as well.

 **components/Game.tsx**
 ```javascript